Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Auxiliary results I

 {\sc Case $G_{14}$}.
-The degrees are $6,24$, and therefore Remark~\ref{rem:1}.(1) implies that Equation~\eqref{eq:1} is always satisfied.
+The degrees are $6,24$, and therefore Remark~\ref{rem:1}.(1) implies that equation~\eqref{eq:1} is always satisfied.

 {\sc Case $G_{17}$}.
-The degrees are $20,60$, and therefore, according to Remark~\ref{rem:1}.(1), we need only consider the cases where $h_2=20$ and $m_2=2$, respectively that $h_2=4$ and $m_2=2$.
+The degrees are $20,60$, and therefore, according to Remark~\ref{rem:1}.(1), we need only consider the cases where $h_2=20$ or $h_2=4$.
 In the first case, $p=3m/2$, which is the same $p$ as for $G_6$.
-Again, the {\sl GAP} package {\tt CHEVIE} \cite{chevAA} finds no solution.
+Again, {\tt CHEVIE} finds no solution.
 In the second case, $p=15m/2$.
 Then \eqref{eq:m2Aktion} becomes

 By Lemma~\ref{lem:4}, every element of $NC(W)$ is fixed under conjugation by $c^3$, and, thus, on elements fixed by $\phi^p$, the above action of $\phi^p$ reduces to the one in \eqref{eq:3m2Aktion}.
 This action was already discussed in the first case.
 Hence, in both cases, the left-hand side of \eqref{eq:1} is equal to $1$, as required.